-The first few days can be quite stressful for your pup as well as yourself, he or she has spent all of their time with litter mates, and now they are by themselves.
+The first few days can be quite stressful for your pup as well as yourself, he or she has spent all of their time with littermates, and now they are by themselves.
 You can expect that your pup will cry in the crate for a few nights.
-If he cries after sleeping for a while, it may be that pup needs to go out.
+If he cries after sleeping for a while, it may be that the pup needs to go out.
 Take him her outside to the same area, consistently.
 See more on ‘Crate Training‘ and ‘Potty Training.’
-Return to crate with his towel or toy that have been rubbed on litter mates.
+Return to the crate with his towel or toy that has been rubbed on littermates.
 It may take a few minutes of crying before falling asleep.

 Note: Be careful that your new pup does not get into Chives, Onions, or Garlic Plants in the garden.
 Chocolate, Nuts, Grapes or Raisins are NOT for them to eat.

 Bure sure to make an appointment with your vet about a week or more before you bring your Lab pup home, when possible.
 Your puppy will have had its first vaccination at 7 to 8 weeks old and will have been dewormed at 4 & 6 and 8 weeks old.